jongoodnow/django-mathfield/README.rst

     </html>

-Make sure that you include the :code:`mathfield.css` stylesheet in your template head, and include :code:`|safe` with with the MathField HTML value.
+Make sure that you include the :code:`mathfield.css` stylesheet in your template head, and include :code:`|safe` with the MathField HTML value.
 This will give Django permission to render the text in that field as HTML.
 It is safe to do this provided that you only update the HTML using the form in the Django admin or the functions provided in the MathField API.
 Be very careful when